unhindered-ec/unhindered-ec/Planning.md

 - Implement Lexicase Selection.
 - If that get done quickly, then we can look at the problem of pipelining mutation and recombination operators.

+### What actually happened

+We got weighted selecting working nicely, using `SliceRandom::choose_weighted` (as suggested by `esitsu@Twitch`).
+This (and some reasonable weights) seemed to have substantially improved the performance of the system on both the test problems.

+`esitsu` also suggested having `Individual<Bitstring>` implement the `Display` trait so we could print genomes out as 0s and 1s instead of `true`s and `false`s.
+This really improved the readability of the output.

+We then started the process of implementing lexicase selection.
+We started by storing vectors of scores in individuals, which bled across the code base quite a lot.
+I could have used generics to make that less of a problem in the future, but I wanted to try to wrap this up so we could get to the proper performance comparison with Clojure.